 have more questions.
 These are some of the commonly asked questions from

-1. What do I need to do to compete in my first pageant?
+1. What do I need to do to compete in my first competition?

-For a Miss Ocean (preliminary selection and final) pageant, you will compete in various phases of competition including:
+For a Miss Ocean (preliminary selection and final) event, you will compete in various phases of competition including:

-Each contestant must submit a fact sheet, which is similar to a resume and will give the judges an opportunity to get to know you
+Each person invited to be interviewed should submit a fact sheet, which is similar to a resume and will give the judges an opportunity to get to know you

-Be sure to bring makeup and hair products for both the interview and for stage.
-Most contestants bring a hand mirror or floor mirror and extension cord in case the venue does not provide them.
-Bring a robe, comfortable clothing, and sneakers for morning rehearsals.
-The most important thing to bring for a pageant is a smile,
+Be sure to bring makeup and hair products if you use them.
+The most important thing to bring for a pageant is a

 2. I don’t know if pageants are for me?
 What are the benefits?